 Your desire to make changes in yourself and your life is highly admirable.
 As a practiced Licensed Clinical Psychologist with over 20 years in the mental health field, including having had two successful private practices (Pacific Palisades and Palm Springs, CA) and working in hospitals, medical clinics and treatment and recovery programs, I feel fortunate to be able to help people move away from their struggles to transform themselves and optimize their lives.

 Twenty-eight years ago, I was given several diagnoses to explain my overwhelming pain, brain fog, extreme fatigue and other symptoms.
 The shock, the denial, the anger, the loss, the sadness, and, of course, the pain...I knew them all too well.
 My response was to start researching everything, interviewing Western and alternative doctors, speaking to cutting-edge researchers and conversing with philosophers of Buddhism which lead to my writing my books.
-I incorporated what I had learned into my life practices to sustain a positive life and have some control over my experience of pain.
+I incorporated what I had learned into my life practices to sustain a positive, healthy life with far less physical pain and distress.
 I share this so you may not feel so alone.
 My experiences mirror my optimism about individuals on a path to healing.

 You may be aware of the huge interest in the human brain over the last years.
 I had been fascinated by the brain for years and am thrilled with all of the information being gained through neuroscience research.
 One of my books is an international bestseller entitled, "Brain Boosters: Seven Ways to Help Your Brain Help Itself".
 It describes methods and the notion of neuroplasticity to literally change the function and structure of our brains which can lead to major improvements in our thoughts, feelings and behaviors.